shuhaib-aot/forms-flow-installation-doc/Pages/AWSEKS/AWSEKSInstallation.md

 ```
 ### Step 8: Installing ebs-csi driver

-Add the aws-ebs-csi-driver Helm repository
+Add the aws-ebs-csi-driver Helm repository.

 ```
 helm repo add aws-ebs-csi-driver https://kubernetes-sigs.github.io/aws-ebs-csi-driver helm repo update
 ```
-Then install a release of the driver using the chart
+Then install a release of the driver using the chart.

 ```
 helm upgrade --install aws-ebs-csi-driver \